-is a thin coat (10-25 μ m) achieved by applying a thinned paint by swift spray passes / with heavy atomization.
+A thin coat (10-25 μm) achieved by applying a thinned paint by swift spray passes / with heavy atomization.
 In common usage, the terms are used synonymously.
 Flash coats / mist coats are extensively used to saturate the porosities in zinc silicates and thermally sprayed metals prior to application of a full paint film.
 But also sealer coats and tie coats are often applied as mist coats / flash coats.